(A partnership between UKaid Sakchyam and Unique Nepal Laghubitta Bittiya Sanstha Ltd)

-Similarly, digitization in financial transactions is an innovation that will be more valuable to MFIs as it supports in reducing operating costs and increase efficiency.
+Similarly, digitization in financial transactions is an innovation that will be more valuable to MFIs as it supports in reducing operating costs and increases efficiency.
 Many MFIs are digitizing their transactions leading to make it paperless, swift and reliable.

 Financial institutions often focus more on designing loan product for their clients compared to other products like savings, remittance and insurance.
-UNYC Nepal has also introduced new loan products such as Business Loan that are larger in average size and also demanded by larger number of clients.
-This increase in loan demand was due to new intervention focused on commercial scale business with direct concerns of the clients to improve their status and also due to faster expansion in work area due to the first project with Sakchyam.
-UNYC saw a large decline in its savings to outstanding loan portfolio ratio from 71% in July 2014 to 39% in July 2016, mainly due to increased loan portfolio and slow growth in savings by the clients.
-Meanwhile, a change in Nepal Rastra Bank’s (NRBs) policy that temporarily mandated BFIs to lend directly 2% of their portfolio in Deprived Sector Lending (DSL) (mandatory requirement removed latter) reduced their access to Deprived Sector Wholesale Loans.
+Unique Nepal Laghubitta Bittiya Sanstha introduced new loan products such as Business Loan that are larger in average size and also demanded by larger number of clients.
+This increase in loan demand was due to new intervention focused on commercial scale business with direct concerns of the clients to improve their status and also due to faster expansion in work area as a result of the first project with UKaid Sakchyam Access to Finance Programme.

-UNYC realized its immediate need to increase internal sources of funding by increasing clients’ savings at the institution.
-To do so, UNYC proposed UKaid Sakchyam Access to Finance Programme (Sakchyam) a second project entitled ‘Saving Increment Model (SIM) Project’ with one of the key objectives to increase clients’ savings habits and amounts by developing new savings-led products and services at all branches.
-Despite existing 5 savings products at UNYC, the project further planned to develop at least three new savings products and revisit existing loan and savings products.
+Unique Nepal realised the immediate need to increase internal sources of funding by increasing clients’ savings at the institution.
+To do so, Unique Nepal proposed Sakchyam a second project entitled ‘Saving Increment Model (SIM) Project’ with one of the key objectives being increasing clients’ saving habits and amounts through new savings-led products and services at all branches.
+Despite existing 5 savings products at Unique Nepal, the project further planned to develop at least three new savings products and revisit existing loan and savings products.